k4u5h4L/Dobble4All/README.md

-# DobbleGame
+# Dobble4All
-An offline site made using JS to play Dobble together.
+An offline site made using JS to play Dobble together!

 ## Issues:
 * You may need to play it on a single computer.